border-trade-demonstrators/.github/profile/README.md

 Border Trade Demonstrators (BTDs) will deliver on the recommendations made in the [EoT Report](https://www.gov.uk/government/publications/the-ecosystem-of-trust-evaluation-report-2023) (and any ongoing research and learning).
 They represent a collaborative approach with the Cabinet Office Border Innovation Team coordinating activity with Government, the Centre for Digital Trade and Innovation, industry, trade experts, standards bodies and other jurisdictions.

 BTDs replace transient pilots which in many cases are shelved after the event with a more enduring way to let Government and private sector experiment with real world trade machinery (e.g. EoTs and reliable systems).
 Any combination of Government and industry actors (including supply chain actors) can coordinate research and interoperability initiatives to innovate towards meeting their business, operational and policy objectives.
+This will improve collaboration, decrease the load on all involved and create a better shared understanding of border and trade related problems.

 BTDs do not disrupt border processes, they add new options and capabilities (built on existing EoT building blocks, ETD reliable systems machinery and paperless trade initiatives and existing data flows) to improve the efficiency and efficacy of these processes.
 Trialling and adopting these demonstrators is optional.